luiscruz/course_sustainableSE/2025/p1_measuring_software/g20_GTAV.md

 ## Data collection
+During the course the software EnergiBridge was recommended for use during the project.
+We found EnergiBridge to be unsuitable for our purposes as it is less focused on measuring GPU power consumption and therefore started looking for alternative software.
+We decided instead to use GPU-Z, which records GPU statistics, this fits our purposes as we are running a GPU intensive task and less a CPU intensive task.

 ## Hardware/Software Details
 The trials were run on two different computer to ensure our findings are consistent.
 The results of both computers were compared and combined to achieve our final results